The most common sanitary products are disposable pads and tampons, which come in virtually any size and are suitable for any type of flow.

 Reusable pads are made from fleece and cotton, which are sustainable materials when farmed properly.

 For example, Trade to Aid’s reusable pads are nearly wholly made from cotton fleece, and the plastic clips are made from recycled plastic only.
 Factor in the reusability of reusable pads, and you can quickly see why they’re much better for the environment.

 Disposable pads are the temporary fix.
 Charities and NGOs can provide free disposable pads – obviously, this is always better than nothing – but these need to be constantly supplied.

 This is why many girls and women in poorer or developing countries have to improvise with rags, etc, not just because they can’t afford disposable pads but simply because there aren’t any sanitary products to access at all.

-Even charities and NGOs struggle to keep up with demand and the supply of disposable pads has to be constant and consistent.
+Even charities and NGOs struggle to keep up with demand, and the supply of disposable pads has to be constant and consistent.
 It’s very hard to build and maintain supply lines of disposable pads in more remote areas that are harder to access.
-It’s generally unsustainable in the long term.
+So it’s generally unsustainable in the long term.

 Reusable pads solve these practical issues.
 Since they can be reused and will last a long time with proper cleaning, reusable pads really reduce the need to constantly resupply disposable pads in developing countries.